-****Please note that unfortunately, we currently do not have any openings for paid internships, studentships or placements in our group****
+****Please note that unfortunately, I currently do not have any openings for paid internships, studentships or placements in my group****

 Imperial College Lecturer (July 2021 - Present)

 Thermofluids division lecturer on Advanced heat transfer methods

 Imperial College Research Fellow (January 2020 - June 2021)

 UKRI - Call for research and innovation ideas to address COVID-19 grant

 This project brings together internationally leading expertise in multiphase flows with key stakeholders working to develop evidence to underpin new protocols for safe delivery of UK dental care in the light of covid-19.
 Aerosol Generating Procedures (AGPs) are ubiquitous in dentistry due to mixed streams of air and water used as coolants during instrumentation.
 This coupled with evidence that oral fluids contain high levels of viral particles rapidly led to dental AGPs being identified as a critical transmission risk during the current pandemic and all routine UK dental care stopped.

 In this project, we will first characterise aerosols formed during the most common dental AGPs, (high-speed and low speed cutting of tooth substrate and ultrasonic dental scalers used for dental cleaning).
 High speed photography combined with appropriate illumination will be used for aerosol characterisation.
 The illumination angle and strength and image recording speed will be optimised for quantification of aerosol concentration and aerosol dispersion speed and distance from the source where the aerosol cloud can disperse.